 Unfortunately, when a driver chooses to get behind the wheel after drinking, no one on the road is immune to a potential tragedy – including motorcyclists.
 Drunk drivers are far more likely to speed, to fail to pay proper attention to the road, and to misjudge the distance between themselves and other vehicles even if they do see them.
 The resulting accidents are often deadly.

-What to Do If You’re Injured in a Motorcycle Accident
+What to Do If You’re Injured in a Motorcycle Wreck

 If you’re involved in a motorcycle accident, take the following steps as best you can.
 If your crash has already occurred and you missed one or more of these steps, talk to a lawyer.
 Often, information can be gathered and other steps taken to protect your right to compensation even after the accident scene has been cleared.